310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Chiaki worried %}
 Huh?
-Erm, bu[A-Za-z] — [A-Za-z]’m just a regular ol’ visitor, y’know!?
+Erm, but — I’m just a regular ol’ visitor, y’know!?

 And I just happened to end up here!
 I shouldn’t get in the way of their work when they’re focused, right!?
 {% endbubble %}